Changing Trustees Without Chaos: How to Ensure a Smooth Transition

 Step 1: Power of Attorney and Termination

-You sign a power of attorney for the new fiduciary and terminate the existing contract within the required notice period.
-The notice period is usually specified in the contract—typically three months, effective at the end of a quarter or the end of the year.
+You sign a power of attorney for the new fiduciary and terminate the existing contract in a timely manner.
+The notice period is usually specified in the contract—typically three months, effective at the end of the quarter or year.

 Step 2: Data Transfer